 Isosec’s Virtual Smartcard

-Virtualising your NHS smartcard into the cloud means you can access it using a more convenient form of authentication, like your smartphone.
+Virtualising your NHS smartcard into the cloud means you can access it using a more convenient form of authentication, like with your smartphone.
 Virtual Smartcard works with your NHS issued HR card, an RFID tag, push notifications, a one-time passcode or even a biometric like your thumbprint.

-Challenges without iO Virtual Smartcard
+Challenges without Virtual Smartcard

 Smartcards are issued from your Trust’s Registration Authority (RA).
 Issuing physical cards takes a long time and requires expensive specialist printers for production.